sergeballif/NSC-Math-182/Syllabus.md

 through Guided Practice.
 * __WeBWorK Journal:__ Students will record their work on WeBWorK homework problems following the specification guidelines.
 * __Daily Quizzes:__ At the beginning of each class period where we begin lecture on a new section we will have a quiz to assess how well you have mastered the material of the previous day.
 * __Problems:__ The objectives of the course can be broken down into 17 distinct types of problems.
-Samples of these 16 types are posted to the Blackboard site.
 Within these 16 types.
-These problems are more complex and challenging than those found on Guided Practice, Online Homework, or Concept Quizzes and include elements of each of these.
+These problems are more complex and challenging than those found on Guided Practice, Online Homework, or Quizzes and include elements of each of these.
 Your ability to solve these problems will be assessed through three Midterm Exams and a Final Exam, described more fully below.
-* __Miniprojects:__  In addition to the Problems, eleven miniprojects that involve using course technology are available, with 4 of those 8 labelled as core and 4 more outside the core.
+* __Miniprojects:__  In addition to the Problems, eleven miniprojects that involve using course technology are available.
 Miniprojects focus on realworld applications and the use of realworld data and, especially, the use of technology to model and solve problems involving calculus.

 __Grading System__